With more long-haul flights, Shenzhen Airport steps up pressure on Hong Kong

 Sun Yu, Air China’s deputy general manager of strategy and development, said earlier this year the airline will heed Beijing’s plan to integrate Shenzhen, Hong Kong and other parts of southern China, and will discuss with its subsidiaries on how to cooperate.

-A spokesman for Shenzhen Airport said shifting to an international hub would “help attract more international organisations, corporate headquarters and financial institutions to settle in Shenzhen.”
+A spokesman for Shenzhen Airport said shifting to an international hub would “help attract more international organizations, corporate headquarters and financial institutions to settle in Shenzhen.”

 With lower carrier costs and improved land connections with Hong Kong, Shenzhen is well placed to take some of the traffic growth that would otherwise be at Hong Kong, which is constrained by a lack of slots until a third runway fully opens in 2024.